Cumulants, Spreadability and the Campbell-Baker-Hausdorff Series: Campbell-Baker-Hausdorff formula and Lie polynomials

 \begin{prop} For $n \in \N$ we have

 \end{prop}

 \begin{exa} The reader can easily verify that

-\end{exa} \begin{remark} It can be shown that $K_n^{\NCtensorT}~(n\geq2)$ can be expressed as a sum of commutators.
-For the proof it suffices to show that $K_n^{\freeLie}$ defined later can be written as a sum of commutators, which follows from the fact that $K_n^{\freeLie}(a_1,\dots,a_n)$ is a Lie polynomial (see Remark~\ref{Rem:FL}) and every Lie polynomial is a fixed point of the (linear extension of) map $a_1a_2\cdots a_n \mapsto n^{-1}[a_1,[a_2,[\cdots,[a_{n-1},a_n]] \cdots]$ (see \cite[Theorem 1.4]{Reutenauer:1993:freeLiealg}). \end{remark} The CBH formula on $\alg{A}$ can be expressed in terms of NCT cumulants.
+\end{exa} \begin{remark} We will see in Section~\ref{ssec:freemonoid} that $K_n^{\NCtensorT}~(n\geq2)$ can be expressed as a sum of commutators, i.e., a Lie polynomial. \end{remark} We can now express the CBH formula \eqref{eq:CBH} on $\alg{A}$ in terms of cumulants.

 \begin{thm}[CBH formula] As formal power series on $\mathcal{A}$ we have the identity